GiulianoCornacchia/London_Crime/README.md

 # London Crime - Big Data Analytics | a.y.
 2018/19
 #### Amendola M. Cornacchia G. Salinas M.
 <hr>

-*All the additional data that has been used can be found in the ``data`` folder provided with this notebook*

 ## Table of Contents
 1. [Dataset Description](#dataset)
 2. [Data Cleaning](#cleaning)